The Best 50 Things to Do in Edinburgh

 13. The Scottish Parliament

 It is a few steps from the Palace of Holyrood.
-It’s a building that does not stick with the rest of the Royal Mile as it is very modern and the old city of Edinburgh is totally medieval.
+It’s a building that does not stick with the rest of the Royal Mile as it is very modern and the old city of Edinburgh Scotland is totally medieval.

 On the other hand, it’s a site that I find interesting to visit, it is free, and there are guided tours.